YOUR VISIT

 If you have time, why not take the 15 minute walk to Kinneil Estate and Museum.
 For lovers of Real Ale (and a favourite with our volunteers!) a five minute stroll will bring you to The Corbie Inn, the area’s newest bar and restaurant.
 With a traditional brewery situated to the rear of the Corbie Inn, it’s the nearest thing to having a brewery tap and a favourite with our volunteers!

-Today take in the Waiting Room and have a wander in the meadow behind the station past the site of a former fireclay mine.
-Bring your picnic and take a walk in the beautiful meadow or sit quietly and watch nature Birkhill Picnic 1at its best, you could be lucky and see a deer cross the track, rabbits hopping about and even a bird of prey.
+Bring your picnic and watch nature at its best, you could be lucky and see a deer cross the track, rabbits hopping about and even a bird of prey.

-Station-Buffet-for-websiteWhatever the time of day you will be able to find homemade, locally sourced produce in our Station Buffet.
+Whatever the time of day you will be able to find homemade, locally sourced produce in our Station Buffet.
 Located at Bo’ness Station you will be sure of a warm welcome.
 From freshly baked scones with jam & cream or a refreshing ice lolly to a delicious full meal there is something for every appetite.

 Please note that on some of our busier event days we offer a limited menu so we can serve you quicker so you don’t miss out on the fun!